In database operations, high or uneven CPU usage is very common. This scenario can be caused by the following two main factors:

 Waiting events starting with

-If the load is concentrated in the background sessions, you need to further analyze the content of the Top Background DB Time section.
+If the load is concentrated in the background sessions, you need to analyze the content of the Top Background DB Time section.

 Note